domwakeling/100-days-of-code/README.md

 ** Thoughts**: It'll be good to see this later and know that I wrote it (very nearly) from scratch, but at times like this I kind of wish I was using a bigger framework like Bootstrap! (actually using Skeleton, which only really implements a simple grid and a few button classes).

+### Day 37: February 9, 2017

+** Today's Progress**: Completed the navbar - now have a self-written collapsing navbar with hamburger ...